Observable Dynamics and the Generic Coincidence of Milnor, Statistical, and Physical Attractors: Properties of the typical attractor on the interval

 This shows that $U$ is an essential set, proving \ref{thm:g} and completing the proof of the theorem. \end{proof}

-The next theorem shows that, in a typical scenario, the situation opposite to Conjecture \ref{conj:Palis} occurs.
-There are no regular attractors, since the global attractor consisting of solenoids attracts a full-measure set.
-On the other hand, the global attractor for any $f$ has zero Lebesgue measure, and thus no local attractor can support any absolutely continuous measure with respect to the Lebesgue measure.
+The next theorem contrasts the generic $C^0$ picture obtained here with the finitude scenario proposed by Palis for smooth parameter families~\cite{Palis2}.
+It shows that generic interval maps possess a canonical observable attractor, but no Palis attractor.

-\begin{thm} There exists a residual family of functions $G \subset C([0,1])$ such that, for any $g \in G$, the global Milnor, statistical, and physical attractors of $g$ all coincide with the nonwandering set $\Omega(g)$, which is a Cantor set.
-The attractor $A(g) = \Omega(g)$ is robust but not Lyapunov stable, and the only asymptotically stable sets of $g$ are invariant, nondegenerate periodic intervals, including $[0,1]$ itself.
-Moreover, no map $g \in G$ has a Palis attractor. \end{thm}
+\begin{thm} There exists a residual family $G\subset C([0,1])$ such that, for every $g\in G$, the global Milnor, statistical, and physical attractors coincide with the non-wandering set $\Omega(g)$, which is a Cantor set.
+Moreover, the global Milnor attractor is robust but not Lyapunov stable.
+Every invariant probability measure of $g$ has a basin of zero Lebesgue measure.
+Consequently, $g$ admits no Palis attractor.
+Finally, the only asymptotically stable sets of $g$ are finite unions of invariant nondegenerate periodic intervals, including $[0,1]$ itself. \end{thm}

 \begin{proof} Let $G$ be the set from Theorem \ref{thm:residual}.
 For any $g\in G$, let $\Amin(g)$, $\Astat(g)$ and $\Lambda(g)$ denote the physical, statistical, and global Milnor attractor of $g$, respectively.
-We first claim that $\Amin(g)=\Astat(g)=\Lambda(g)=A(g)=\Omega(g).$ By Lemma \ref{lem:attr} we have $\Amin(g)\subseteq \Astat(g)\subseteq\Lambda(g)\subseteq \Omega(g)$ and so by Theorem \ref{thm:residual}(\ref{thm:e}), it is enough to show that $A(g)\subseteq \Amin(g)$.
+We first claim that $\Amin(g)=\Astat(g)=\Lambda(g)=A(g)=\Omega(g).$ By Lemma \ref{lem:attr} we have $\Amin(g)\subseteq \Astat(g)\subseteq\Lambda(g)\subseteq \Omega(g)$ and so by Theorem \ref{thm:residual}\ref{thm:e}, it is enough to show that $A(g)\subseteq \Amin(g)$.
 Suppose instead that $A(g) \setminus \Amin(g) \neq \emptyset$.
 Then there exists an open set $U$ with $U\cap A(g)\neq\emptyset$ and $U\cap \Amin(g)=\emptyset$.
-By Theorem \ref{thm:residual} (\ref{thm:g}), $U$ is essential, contradicting the definition of $\Amin(g)$.
+By Theorem \ref{thm:residual}\ref{thm:g}, $U$ is essential, contradicting the definition of $\Amin(g)$.
 Indeed, $A(g)\subseteq \Amin(g)$ and so the claim holds.